django-functest/django-functest/docs/common.rst

       Same as :meth:`fill`, except the values are text captions.
 This can be used only for ``select`` elements.

+   .. method:: get_element_attribute(css_selector, attribute)

+      Returns the value of the attribute of the element matching the css_selector, or None if there is no such element or attribute.

+      For :class:`django_functest.FuncWebTestMixin`, you will get an exception if multiple elements match.

    .. method:: get_element_inner_text(css_selector)

       Returns the "inner text" (``innerText`` in JS) of the element matching